Small. Fast. Reliable.

 - Small edits only overwrite the parts of the file that change,

 reducing write time and wear on SSD drives.

 - In many cases, loading content from an SQLite database

 is faster than reading individual files from disk.

-See Internal Versus External BLOBs.
+See Internal Versus External BLOBs and

 - Reduced application cost and complexity